cgyarbrough/SSVC/doc/md_src_files/030_representingInformation.md

 Since a decision tree is a representation of logical relationships between qualitative variables, the equivalent content can be represented in other formats as well.
 The R package [data.tree](https://cran.r-project.org/web/packages/data.tree/data.tree.pdf) has a variety of both internal representations and visualizations.

-For data input, we have elected to keep SSVC simpler than R, and just use a CSV (or other fixed-delimiter separated file) as canonical data input.
+For data input, we have elected to keep SSVC simpler than R, and just use a CSV (or other *_fixed_*-delimiter separated file) as canonical data input.
 All visualizations of a tree should be built from a canonical CSV that defines the decisions for that stakeholder.
 Examples are located in [SSVC/data](https://github.com/CERTCC/SSVC/tree/main/data).
 An interoperable CSV format is also flexible enough to support a variety of uses.